 Aram Khachaturian – “Gayane” Ballet Suite / György Ligeti

 Another director who really knows about music.
 Everyone is familiar with the opening scene, with Also Sprach Zarathustra.
 Well, not really.
 The movie actually starts out with Ligeti’s Atmospheres, on a black screen, before it cuts to the famous shot of the planet with Strauss’ music.
 Later in the film we hear more Ligeti, like Requiem and Lux Aeterna.
-The story goes that Kubrick used Ligeti’s without him knowing, only for Ligeti to find out while seeing the film for the first time.
+The story goes that Kubrick used Ligeti’s music without him knowing, only for Ligeti to find out while seeing the film for the first time.
 Not the nicest way to go about it, but Kubrick wasn’t known for being a nice guy.